Patricia is currently a visiting scholar at the Center for Bits and Atoms of the Massachusetts

 winning the Postdoctoral Research Fellowship of the Bodossaki Foundation for 2018-2019.
 She

 graduated from the National Technical University of Athens (NTUA) School of Civil Engineering

 in 2011.
 Her dissertation thesis on “Water footprint: a useful tool for optimized agricultural

-published in the 12th International Conference on Environmental Science
+policy setting” was published in the 12th International Conference on Environmental Science

 and Technology (CEST 2011).
-She continued her studies in post graduate level at the School of Chemical Engineering, NTUA.
-Her PhD thesis was is in the field of Analysis, Design and Development
+She continued her studies at the post-graduate level at the NTUA

+School of Chemical Engineering.
+Her PhD thesis (June 2017) in the field of analysis, design and

-of Tools and Methods for Water Systems, and is titled: “Water Reuse & Recycling.
+development of tools and methods for water systems was titled: “Water Reuse & Recycling.

-Associate in the Environmental & Energy Management Research Unit (EEMRU) of the NTUA, participating in
+Environmental Energy & Management Research Unit (EEMRU) of the NTUA, participating in

-several EU Funded Research Projects mainly focusing on integrated
+several EU funded research projects mainly focusing on integrated water resources